aharris856/encryption/README.md

 small.txt - 100 lines
 large.txt - 172822 lines
 super.txt - 1728220 lines
+Also if you use the gui to run it the way it does it is it encrypts the text from a given file say 'file.txt' and puts the encrypted text into a new file that you name, say 'encryptedFile.txt' same with decrypted said file you must input 'encryptedFile.txt' and have it decrypt into a new file.
+NOTE: you cannot write into the same file you are encrypting with the gui and you also if you write into an existing file it WILL delete whatever contents were previously in it.
 IF YOU WANT TO BUILD YOUR OWN FILE TO RUN IT HERE IS A QUICK LITTLE STARTUP GUIDE FOR IT the encryptor class file takes in 3 variables while building an object: string to encrypt = value